mendersoftware/mender-docs/02.Overview/13.Device-authentication/docs.md

-This is in particular useful in a mass production setting because you can sign client certificates when they are manufactured so they automatically get accepted into the Mender server when your customer turns them on, which might happen several months after manufacturing.
+This is in particular useful in a mass production setting because you can sign client certificates when they are manufactured so they automatically get accepted into the Mender Server when your customer turns them on, which might happen several months after manufacturing.

 The sequence diagram below describes the authentication of a Device through the